Your cart is currently empty!

 Her artwork affirms the feminist conviction that the personal is the political.
 Intimate spaces are translated into large-scale canvases, and continuous frank conversations with women become the backbone of her work, transcending the private sphere and placing it in the realm of the public.
 Samara’s work challenges these notions of not only what women can discuss but what issues are valid in society as she invites the viewer to intrude in the daily lives and experiences of women towards greater empathy and understanding.

-Bedrooms reflect a woman’s social class, sexual life, and the amount of privacy they have – and at times can even resemble a crime scene.
-I explore the question of where we are positioned as a viewer to these rooms and how through voyeuristically intruding on the scene we are able to sense the lives of the women who inhabit and perform their sexuality in these rooms and the relationship between place and social norms.
-As Palestinian society is predominantly conservative, virginity is extremely important and proof of it is still sought by the groom’s family.
-This proof usually takes the form of a blood stained handkerchief that is shown to the women in the family after the wedding night.
-For this project I gave handkerchiefs to different men and women and asked them to embroider upon them their views and understanding of this longstanding tradition.
-Working across different mediums and forms enables me to explore intimate and taboo questions of female sexuality in my society.
+Women, gender, and sexual relations comprise the backbone of my work.
+It all started after a walk in Al-Amari refugee camp, where I began wondering about the sex life of couples living in such condensed spaces that affords them almost no privacy.
+This privacy is especially difficult to achieve considering the large size of most Palestinian families and the cramped proximity in which neighbors and families live to each other.
+In my research, I investigate the social contexts of sexuality and rely on the personal testimonies of the women I met.
+I had conversations with them about virginity, intimacy, sexual desire, gender norms, and their convictions, relationships, and roles vis a vis the younger generations.
+These conversations form the cornerstone of my research for my practice, in which I utilize various forms, including painting, video, installation, and also embroidery.
+Bedrooms reflect a woman’s social class, sexual life, and the amount of privacy they have – and at times, can even resemble a crime scene.
+I explore the question of where we are positioned as a viewer in these rooms and how through voyeuristically intruding on the scene, we are able to sense the lives of the women who inhabit and perform their sexuality in these rooms and the relationship between place and social norms.
+As Palestinian society is predominantly conservative, virginity is extremely important, and proof of it is still sought by the groom’s family.
+This proof usually takes the form of a blood-stained handkerchief that is shown to the women in the family after the wedding night.
+For this project, I gave handkerchiefs to different men and women and asked them to embroider upon them their views and understanding of this longstanding tradition.
+Working across different mediums and forms enables me to explore intimate and taboo questions about female sexuality in my society.

-I wonder what kind of intimate situations are born in a space and how many stories there are to share and I am keen to explore how this manifests in different places, contexts and corners of public space.
+I wonder what kind of intimate situations are born in space and how many stories there are to share, and I am keen to explore how this manifests in different places, contexts, and corners of public space.”